bard/ai-flashcards/README.md

 For educational purpose only.

 This tool retrieves information from the trending page at [There's an AI for that](https://theresanaiforthat.com/) about services that use AI, categorizes them based on _fields_ they operate in, _goals_ they pursue, and AI-based _methods_ they employ, and generates flashcards where the question side describes two among those features, and asks you to guess the third one.
 Example:

-> A service in the dating field wants to better match profiles.
+> A service in the online dating field wants to better match users.
 What AI-based method could it use?

 The other side of the flashcard contains the answer as well as more information about the service.
+Example:

+> Compare locations in profile photos.
+For an example of a service doing this, see https://...

 The aim is to train your intuitions about use cases for AI in products and services.